I am currently a licensed contractor performing remodeling services for residential and commercial customers in Wisconsin.

 Close the pump valve behind the oil pump on the tank.
 Turn the pump connector counterclockwise at the pump and valve junction.
 Unscrew to pump and set it to the side.

-Attach an old garden hose that is cut off to be a few feet long to the nozzle where the pump was attached and put the end of the hose in a 5 gallon bucket.
-Open the valve slowly and fill up about 3/4 of the way full and close the valve.
+Attach an old garden hose that is cut to just a few feet long to the nozzle where the pump was attached and put the end of the hose in a 5-gallon bucket.
+Open the valve slowly and fill it up about 3/4 of the way full, then close the valve.
 Repeat this process until the tank is empty.
 Take the buckets to your local waste management facility for proper disposal.
 If you have a large amount of oil left, call the supplier who delivers the oil.
 They may pump it out free of charge.

-Remove the old lines by turning the connectors counter clockwise with channel locks.
-If there is any oil left in the lines, drain them out in a 5 gallon bucket.
-Take the lines and throw them in the garbage.
+Remove the old lines by turning the connectors counterclockwise with channel locks.
+If there is any oil left in the lines, drain them out in a 5-gallon bucket.
+Throw the lines into the garbage.

 Disconnect the exhaust pipe and barometric damper by removing the screws that hold the pipe to the oil furnace.
 Disconnect the exhaust pipe from the chimney by removing the screws and twisting.
 The entire pipe should come free.
 Set the pipe to the side for now.

 After the HVAC contractor removes the power and the thermostat, remove the oil furnace with a furniture dolly.
-This will make it easier to get up the stairs.
+This will make it easier to get up the stairs, if it's in the basement.
 Help the HVAC contractor carry the much lighter electric furnace into the basement.
 From there you simply let them do their job.
 They should have the new furnace hooked up in a few hours.

 - When removing an oil furnace, have the HVAC contractor dispose of the unit.
-These units can cost extra to dispose of at a waster management facility.
+These units can cost extra to dispose of at a waste management facility.

-- In some jurisdictions, you are required to remove and abandoned oil tank.
+- In some jurisdictions, you are required to remove an abandoned oil tank.
 You usually have to cut the tank into pieces to remove it.